27 Multilingual and Non-Latin Typesetting

 Arabic and Hebrew typesetting additionally require:

 Text shaping: Arabic letters are context-sensitive — the same letter has different forms at the start, middle, and end of a word, and when isolated.
-Correct shaping is handled by HarfBuzz, which XeLaTeX uses via the fontspec package.
+Correct shaping is handled by modern shaping engines such as HarfBuzz.
 Any OpenType Arabic font with a complete glyph set will shape correctly.

 Appropriate fonts: Free options include Amiri (classical calligraphic Arabic), Scheherazade (for diacritical texts), and Noto Sans Arabic.
 These are designed to the standards of Arabic typography and include all required ligatures.

 Numbers: Arabic text typically uses Arabic-Indic numerals (٠١٢٣٤٥٦٧٨٩) or Western-Arabic numerals depending on context and register.
-The font and polyglossia handle this automatically when the language is active.
+The chosen layout engine and font stack should respect the language and script metadata when selecting numeral forms.

 For Pandoc documents in Arabic, set the language and direction in the metadata: